compass Explore next steps to improve your mental health. Get help for relationship issues

 • Are you okay with dating someone with bipolar disorder?

-• Does their personality, their habits, and their communication style meet your needs?
+• Does their personality, habits, and communication style meet your needs?

 • Do you feel safe and supported in the relationship?

 These are important questions to ask internally.
-Too often, it’s more tempting to hyper-focus on how someone’s diagnosis affects them, and not on how it makes you feel.
+Too often, it’s more tempting to focus on how someone’s diagnosis affects them, and not on how it makes you feel.
+If you feel okay about it, you can absolutely date someone with bipolar disorder.

-To reiterate again, it depends on how well-managed their bipolar disorder symptoms are.
-If they have well-managed bipolar disorder or their condition is in remission, you may not even know it.
+Dating someone with bipolar disorder can feel different from person to person and from relationship to relationship.
+It often depends on how well-managed a person’s bipolar disorder symptoms are.
+If they manage their bipolar symptoms well or their condition is in remission, you may not even know it.

 When dating someone with bipolar disorder, their symptoms may be negligible if they are: